How We Spiritually; then Physically Come into Heaven.

 In Godís Word our soul, spirit, or heart can refer to itself alone, or to our entire spiritual being because they cannot be separated from it.
 It all depends on the context in which they are used.†

-Our soul is the outer spiritual body of our spiritual being; in which our spirit lives, and our heart is part of our spirit.
+Our soul is the outer spiritual body of our spiritual being; is like our physical body, only spiritual in nature, without flesh.
+Our spirit lives within our soul, and our heart is part of our spirit.
 Our spiritual being is eternal; goes either to Heaven or Hell when our physical being dies.
-John saw the souls, the outward part of the spiritual beings waiting in Heaven, which identified their physical being which had been beheaded, presumably had a scar on their neck; yet while physically living they had not taken the mark of the beast on their† foreheads or hands.†
+John saw the souls, the outward part of the spiritual beings† waiting in Heaven, which identified their physical being which had been beheaded, presumably had a scar on their neck; yet while physically living they had not taken the mark of the beast on their† foreheads or hands.†

 *I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
 They had not worshiped the beast or his image and had not received his mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 Rev 20:4 NIV+